ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR008-use-asp.net-directly.md

 # ADR008: Use ASP.NET directly

+Status: Accepted and active.

 ## Context

-Going with "F# libraries everywhere" can be a net negative.
+Going with "F# libraries everywhere" is usally a net negative.

 ## Decision

 We avoid wrapping ASP.NET with Giraffe or Saturn, as the value proposition isn't there.
-As ASP.NET is part of onfrastructure and thus sits at the edge with thin controller and actions, the benefits of a niche framework aren't there.
+With ASP.NET part of the infrastructure layer, and thus at the edge of the onion, the benefits of a niche framework aren't there.

 ## Consequences

-Only use mature F# libraries which have a net positive effect on architecture and complexity.
+Only use mature F# libraries which have a long term net positive effect on architecture and complexity.